RHIT-CSSE/csse332/labs/lab09/index.md

    array of booleans that indicate if a particular entry in the array contains a valid context or not.

-   > Don't forget to initalize the array of booleans itself.
+   > Don't forget to initialize the array of booleans itself.

-2. When a thread yields, it is important to know what the index of that currenlty running thread is.
+2. When a thread yields, it is important to know what the index of that currently running thread is.
 We need that index value to find out which entry in the array the yielding thread occupied so that we can replace the correct context when swapping between threads.
 An easy way to keep track of this is via using a global index variable.